jonasespelita/monkey-tailr/README.md

 # Monkey Tailr

-This utility tool lets you tail log files from the web.
+This utility tool lets you tail server log files from the web.

 ## Setup